Geology of the Australian Capital Territory: Late Middle Silurian

-This was named after Mount Painter in Canberra by Öpik, however he called it a porphyry.
+This was named after Mount Painter in Canberra by Öpik, who called it a porphyry.
 The description is a massive dark bluish-grey dacitic crystal tuff containing garnet and chloritised cordierite.
 There is a local appearance of agglomerate and pumice.
 There are prominent quartz and feldspar phenocrysts.

 Xenoliths include jasperised sediments and there are some beds of tuffaceous siltstone and sandstone.
 It was mostly deposited from the air without water.

 Mount Painter Volcanics overlie the Walker Volcanics unconformably.
 The top is also an unconformity with Yarralumla Formation and Deakin Volcanics and Yass Formation.
 The age is of Late Wenlock epoch or early Late Silurian.
 These rocks form a belt from Coppins Crossing towards Narrabundah and Jerrabomberra Creek.